Ty Warner

-Harold Ty Warner (born September 3, 1944) is an American billionaire businessman.
+H Ty Warner (born September 3, 1944) is an American billionaire businessman.
 He is the CEO, sole owner, and co-founder of Ty Inc. which manufactures and distributes stuffed toys, notably Beanie Babies.
 He also owns Four Seasons Hotel New York, which he bought with profits from the 1990s Beanie Babies fad.
 As of March 2025, he ranked 519 on the Forbes Billionaires list, with a net worth of US$6.4 billion.

 Early life and education

 Warner was born on September 3, 1944, in Chicago, Illinois, and he grew up in suburban La Grange, in a Prairie-style house designed in the early 1890s by Frank Lloyd Wright, now known as the Peter Goan House.
 His father was Harold "Hal" Warner, a jeweler and toy salesman.
 His mother was Georgia Warner, a pianist.
 He has a much younger sister, Joyce.
 He was named after baseball player Ty Cobb.

 At age 14, Warner attended Lyons Township High School (north campus) in La Grange, Illinois, before transferring to St. John's Military Academy in Delafield, Wisconsin, from which he graduated in 1962.
 Warner attended Kalamazoo College for one year.